flamebarke/StagelessHollow/README.md

 # StagelessHollow
-Multiple C# based tools that perform the Process Hollowing injection technique, can hold- or remotely fetch  base64 encoded shellcode, doesn't require any arguments to operate and has some additional AV heuristic bypass techniques baked in.
+Multiple C# based tools that perform the Process Hollowing injection technique, can hold- or remotely fetch base64 encoded shellcode, doesn't require any arguments to operate and have some additional AV heuristic bypass techniques baked in.
 Furthermore, the ParentProcessInjection tool performs the parent spoofing technique to further obfuscate its presence.

-### Prepare & Compile tool:
+### Prepare & compile tool:
 <b>ParentHollowInjection:</b>
 ```
 - 1. Open the tool's project file in Visual Studio.